joelhawksley/identity/_posts/2023-04-28-accessible-by-default.md

 As we've rolled out an a11y-first approach to UI development, we've learned a lot along the way.

-### Reuse

-When it comes to our broader strategy, we've learned that we need to focus on ways of making it only possible to build UI that is accessible.
-We do this in what has become the standard practice in the industry: components!

-Components are just UI abstractions.
-Reusable pieces.

-For our UI teams, this means that our primary success metric is how much our components are used.
-The more they are used, the less teams need to reinvent accessible patterns.

-TODO add datadog explainer of some sort

-In practice, we end up needing to focus on two priorities: coverage, the ability for our components to be used to build all of GitHub, and adoptions, whether they are actually used to do so.
-Both are important but different disciplines.

-### Expertise

-a11y challenges the notion of full stack development, especially at this level of compliance.

-They allow us to spend more time making fewer lines of UI code better.
-They allow us to keep high standards without expecting everyone to be an expert.
-Our components have significant, thorough test coverage that would be hard to justify for UI code that is only used once.

 ### Intractability

 In some cases, we've run into UI patterns that simply weren't accessible in any way, sometimes to the point of needing to have an entire page or even an entire workflow redesigned from scratch.